sac-workshop/sac-2023/registration.md

 <a class="btn btn-primary" href="https://site.pheedloop.com/event/sac2023/home">Register</a>

 The registration cost for the summer school includes the summer school itself as well as coffee breaks and lunch on Monday and Tuesday.
-All the costs are in Canadian Dollars and include 15% HST (the Harmonized Sales Taxi) in New Brunswick.
+All the costs are in Canadian Dollars and include 15% HST (the Harmonized Sales Tax) in New Brunswick.

 The cost to attend the SAC main conference (August 16-18, 2023) is: